- Online Training

 With Spring and Summer right around the corner, our facility has our eyes set on hiring an intern and many professional and collegiate level strength programs are doing the same.
 In fact, we’ve been actively interviewing prospects for about 2 months at this point and I’ve got some notes physically written down that I wanted to share with anyone looking for an internship in the near future.

-If you’re looking for an internship, here are 5 tactics that will help you stand out at your interview.
+If you’re looking for an internship, here are 5 internship interview tips that will help you stand out.